 - Enjoy an afternoon people watching from a cafe

-5. Beacon Hill – where to stay in Boston for historic luxury
+5. Beacon Hill – best place to stay in Boston for nightlife

 Beacon Hill is one of the oldest (and most expensive) Boston neighborhoods and is situated just a 10-minute drive northeast of Downtown.
 As you might expect from the name, Beacon Hill has some of the steepest streets in Boston but believe me, it’s worth it!